JunaKh/santa-app/README.md

 The Santa App uses a client-server architecture to separate concerns and improve scalability:

 - **Client-Side**: Built with React, the client-side provides an interactive interface for users to enter their details and wishes.
 It handles form validation and displays appropriate success or error messages based on the server response.
-- **Server-Side**: Built with Express.js, the server-side handles user validation by fetching data from external JSON files.
+- **Server-Side**: Built with Express.js and TypeScript, the server-side handles user validation by fetching data from external JSON files.
 It ensures that only valid users can submit their wishes and enforces age restrictions.

 ### Server-Side Components

 1. **Controllers**:
-    - `requestController.js`: Handles the form submission and validation logic.
+   - `requestController.ts`: Handles the form submission and validation logic.
 It coordinates with the services to validate user data and send responses back to the client.

 2. **Services**:
-    - `dataService.js`: Fetches user data and profiles from external JSON files.
+   - `dataService.ts`: Fetches user data and profiles from external JSON files.
-    - `emailService.js`: Manages the email sending logic, including adding pending requests and sending emails at regular intervals.
+   - `emailService.ts`: Manages the email sending logic, including adding pending requests and sending emails at regular intervals.

 3. **Utilities**:
-    - `validationUtils.js`: Contains helper functions for validation, such as calculating age and validating date formats.
+   - `calculateAge.ts`: Contains helper functions for validation, such as calculating age and validating date formats.

 ### Data Validation

-The server-side validation logic is implemented in `requestController.js` using the `validateUserData` function from `dataService.js`, which performs the following checks:
+The server-side validation logic is implemented in `requestController.ts` using the `validateUserData` function from `dataService.ts`, which performs the following checks:

 1. **User Existence**: The function checks if the user ID exists in the `users.json` dataset.
 2. **Profile Existence**: It then verifies if the user profile exists in the `userProfiles.json` dataset.